 Component Level Scores

-For the Connectivity Component, the three health index scores are combined to create a mean (average) overall component health score.
+For the Connectivity Component, three health index scores are combined to create an average overall component health score.

 Connectivity Component Health Score